 We are committed to putting the right people in the right place at the right time.
 Throughout our people's careers, they are presented with career development opportunities, classroom and on-demand learning, and on-the-job real time coaching/ development.
-Our on-demand learning portfolio facilitates personalized learning with access to CPE and non-CPE educational materials, including webcasts, podcasts, articles, videos, and courses.
+Our on-demand learning portfolio facilitates personalized learning with access to a variety educational materials, including webcasts, podcasts, articles, videos, and courses.